We love data, and what can be done with it. But even we shake our heads at the exuberance of terms used to talk about HOW data is stored and accessed.

 A data mart is easy.
 You can forget about it!
 It’s just an old-ish term for a subset of a data warehouse, for example purchasing / sales / human resources data.
 The underlying technologies have become so powerful now that the need for data marts no longer exists.

 And what about Datitude?
-The Datitude Platform is a hybrid solution that is both data lake AND data warehouse.
+Datitude's Data Lakehouse is a hybrid solution that is both data lake AND data warehouse.
 We process raw data into standardised, highly validated and user-friendly data models, making standardised reports, insights and extracts fast, reliable and repeatable...

 …we keep all the raw data too, so that it can be queried directly by the data scientists among you to gain new insights…which can then be standardised for end-users into the data warehouse.